eventdata/ConfliBERT-Manual/README.md

 to leverage the ConfliBERT model for their research or projects related to political events analysis.

+We also have a seperate Colab document for downstream tasks with finetuned models for Classification and Named Entity Recognition here [Downstream Colab](https://colab.research.google.com/drive/1asD_z6RplGVAiFUMZN6-kr7jZXGXhLgr?usp=drive_link).

 # Introduction to ConfliBERT:

 ConfliBERT is a domain-specific pre-trained language model tailored for the analysis of